-- 113. The fields that relate to assets are:
+- 112. The fields that relate to assets are:

 - Total current assets

 - Non-current loans receivable

 - Other non-current assets

 - Total non-current assets

 - Total assets

-Total current assets (column DU)
+Total current assets (column DS)

-114. The value in this field is the sum of the charity's current assets.
-Assets are generally current assets if they can be expected to be realised, sold or consumed within a 12-month period from the end of the financial year.
+113. The value in this field is the sum of the charity's current assets.
+Assets are generally current assets if they can be expected to be realised, sold or consumed within a 12-month period from the end of the reporting period.

-Non-current loans receivable (column DV)
+Non-current loans receivable (column DT)

-115. Non-current loans receivable includes any loans receivable by the charity from other entities in the period beyond 12 months from the end of the financial year.
+114. Non-current loans receivable includes any loans receivable by the charity from other entities in the period beyond 12 months from the end of the reporting period.

-Other non-current assets (column DW)
+Other non-current assets (column DU)

-- 116. Other non-current assets relate to fixed assets such as land or buildings but can also include other items expected to be realised, sold or consumed more than 12 months after the end of the financial year. - 117.
+- 115. Other non-current assets relate to fixed assets such as land or buildings but can also include other items expected to be realised, sold or consumed more than 12 months after the end of the reporting period - 116.
 Charities were instructed that if they intended to sell an asset that would normally be considered a non-current asset, then it might be more appropriate to classify it as a current asset.

-Total non-current assets (column DX)
+Total non-current assets (column DV)

-118. Total of non-current loans receivable and other non-current assets.
+117. Total of non-current loans receivable and other non-current assets.

-Total assets (column DY)
+Total assets (column DW)

-119. Total of total current assets and total non-current assets.
+118. Total of total current assets and total non-current assets.